 We believe that our existing cash balances plus the anticipated net cash provided from operations will be sufficient to satisfy our cash requirements for the foreseeable future.
-However, we have been experiencing operating losses due to the severe industry downturn.
-Should the current industry downturn continue for longer than anticipated, or be more severe than we currently project, and we are unable to further reduce our fixed operating expenses, we may require additional equity or debt financing to meet working capital requirements or capital expenditure needs.
-We cannot determine with certainty that, if needed, we would be able to raise additional funding through either equity or debt financing.
+As previously discussed, the current industry consensus is that the bottom of the downturn was reached during the first quarter of 2003, and that the industry will sustain moderate quarter over quarter growth in bookings and net revenues throughout the remainder of 2003.
+If the upturn were to be more rapid than we expect, or if the industry downturn is further prolonged, we may require additional debt or equity financing to meet working capital or capital expenditure needs.
+We cannot be certain that, if needed, we would be able to raise such additional financing or upon what terms such financing would be available.